andrenormanlang/miniminds-preschool-resources-calendar/README.md

 - 🎨 **Colorful, Kid-Friendly Interface**
 - 🧩 **Resource Discovery** - Easily find learning materials by subject, type, and age group
 - 📤 **Content Sharing** - Educators can contribute their own resources to the community
+- 🗓️ **Drag-and-Drop Calendar** - Admins can easily reorder and update event dates directly on the calendar.
 - 👑 **Role-Based Access** - Different capabilities for Users, Admins, and Super Admins
 - 📱 **Responsive Design**
 - 🔐 **Secure Authentication** - Powered by Clerk